conwetlab/wstore/doc/installation-administration-guide.rst

    :align: center

-14. Click *Next* in the Application selection form (This form only appears if using idM for authentication).
+14. If using the FIWARE Idm for authentication, click *Next* in the application selection form.
+Otherwise, go to the next step.

 .. image:: /images/installation/sanity_7.png
    :align: center